Façade (video game): Plot

 Façade is an interactive drama video game, structured as a one-act story about a married couple, Trip and Grace.
 The player assumes the role of a long-time friend, invited for an evening get-together at the couple's apartment in New York City.
 At first, Trip and Grace are friendly, but they become hostile as the player witnesses the devolution of their marriage.

 The game begins with a black screen and a voiceover from Trip, who is calling the player to invite them to the apartment.
 After the player has chosen their name, they spawn in front of the door, overhearing an argument between the couple.
 Afterwards, Trip opens the door and lets the player inside.
 The player can discuss various topics with Grace and Trip during their stay, such as the couple's recent vacation in Italy, the drinks Trip prepares at the bar, and Grace's attempts at redecorating the apartment.
 Other subjects of conversation can be about their work, hobbies, families, sex life, or the prospect of their divorce.

 As Façade progresses, the couple gets into a fight, exchanging various accusations and passive-aggressive remarks.
 The player is prompted to take sides in the argument, which culminates in either Grace or Trip asking them a question about their relationship.
 When the game approaches its final phase, the couple seek advice from their friend about how to fix their marriage and what is wrong with either of them.

-Eventually, Grace and/or Trip can confess a long-kept secret about themselves or the relationship.
-For example, before the night Trip proposed to her, Grace had a sexual affair with someone without telling him.
+Eventually, Grace and/or Trip can confess a long-kept secret about themselves or the relationship, such as either having a sexual affair without telling the other.
 Afterwards, Façade will end in three ways: either Trip or Grace end their relationship, the two reconcile, or they tell the player that nothing has changed and continue arguing once they have left.
 The game is meant to be replayed several times, so that the player can discover other ways their conversations with the couple could have gone.